-Does the District Division process parking tickets?
+Does the district division process parking tickets?

-Parking tickets are processed in the District Division.
-However, some local communities process their own parking tickets.
+Parking tickets are processed in the district division, except for expired meter or overtime tickets, which are paid at a village or city police department.
 If a ticket is not handled timely in those communities that process their own tickets, the ticket is filed with the Court.
 Court fees are assessed to all parking tickets processed by the Court.